AIsavvyAyeshafathima/Chatbot-/README.md

 # Chatbot-
-Create a Simple Chatbot using a Traditional Approach
+Created a Simple Chatbot using a Traditional Approach